OctoPrint/OctoPrint/docs/bundledplugins/softwareupdate.rst

 .. versionadded:: 1.5.0

-Starting with OctoPrint 1.5.0, the Software Update Plugin supports supplyting a GitHub API token to use for the ``github_release`` and ``github_commit`` version check types, to work around possible rate limit problems if a lot of checks are to be made from a single external IP.
+Starting with OctoPrint 1.5.0, the Software Update Plugin supports supplying a GitHub API token to use for the ``github_release`` and ``github_commit`` version check types, to work around possible rate limit problems if a lot of checks are to be made from a single external IP.
 You may create a `personal access token <https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token>`_